ory/docs/guides/oathkeeper/1-overview/1-rules.md

 ```

 In this case, if a request to `http://my-app/some-route` is made (this is where ORY Oathkeeper will listen to), then
 the rule with ID `some-id` will be executed.
+Then:

-If the request is authorized successfully, it will be forwarded to
-the upstream URL.
+* If the request hits the ORY Oathkeeper proxy (`oathkeeper serve proxy`): The request will be forwarded to the upstream URL.
+* If the request hits the ORY Oathkeeper judge (`oathkeeper serve api` -> `/judge/some-route`): The server will respond with
+status code 200 if the request is valid and any other status code if not.

 The `match.url` value is capable of parsing regular expressions.
 Value `http://my-app/some-route` will only
 match this exact URL, not `http://my-app/some-route/foo`, `http://my-app/some-ROUTE`, nor `https://my-app/some-route`.